arednch/phonebook/README.md

 		- Supported: generic,yealink,cisco,snom
 		- Default: ""

-- `resolve`: Resolve hostnames to IPs when set to true using OSLR data.
+- `resolve`: Resolve hostnames to IPs when set to true using OLSR data.
 Default: `false`
 - `indicate_active`: Prefixes active participants in the phonebook with `[A]`.
 Default: `false`
 - `filter_inactive`: Filters inactive participants to not show in the phonebook.
 Default: `false`